Dive Into Raja Ampat (Waiwo Resort)

-Dive into Raja Ampat is a dive operation located at Waiwo Dive Resort at Waisai.
-It's set within a jungle-style resort on a beautiful white sand beach.
-The resort has done its best not to destroy the local fauna and vegetation during the building phase.
+Dive into Raja Ampat is a dive operation located at Waiwo Dive Resort at Waisai, set within a jungle-style resort on a beautiful white sand beach.
+The resort has emphasized sustainability, doing its best not to destroy the local fauna and vegetation during the building phase.
 This creates a very special ambiance as there is a lot of wildlife in the trees such as birds of paradise and the very docile Indonesian cuscus bears.
 The jungle canopy also helps keep the resort nice and cool.

-Dive into Raja Ampat has recently finished a rebuild/upgrade of the diving center.
-A new camera room with individual charging/work stations and dedicated camera rinse tanks.
+Dive into Raja Ampat is a well-equipped diving center.
+Their camera room comes with individual charging/work stations and dedicated camera rinse tanks.
 Guests also have a secure locker room for their dive gear storage.

 Looking for more options?
 Check out other Dive Resorts in Raja Ampat.